JamesSkemp/words/content/post/can-you-judge-a-philosophy-book-by-its-cover.md

 +++
-title = "Can you judge a philosophy book by it's cover?" summary = "My hypothesis is that you can judge a philosophy book by it's cover." draft = false comments = true date = "2006-05-03T07:18:00-05:00"
+title = "Can you judge a philosophy book by it's cover?" description = "My hypothesis is that you can judge a philosophy book by it's cover." draft = false comments = true date = "2006-05-03T07:18:00-05:00"